-The terms of the sub-lease require the Foundation to pay the University rents of \$10 per year plus variable rent equal to 100% of the Surplus Earnings from the Student Housing System.
+The terms of the sublease require the Foundation to pay the University rents of \$10 per year plus variable rent equal to 100% of the Surplus Earnings from the Student Housing System.
 Surplus Earnings represent cash flows after payment of the operating costs, debt service and reserves.
-No variable rent was due for either 2016 or 2015.
-The sub-lease agreement was signed in 1998 and ends August 31, 2038.
+No variable rent was due for either 2017 or 2016.
+The sublease agreement was signed in 1998 and ends August 31, 2038.

 The Foundation and the University have a management operating agreement outlining the responsibilities of both parties for the operations of the Student Housing System.
-The current agreement was signed on June 14, 2012 and is effective through June 30, 2017.
+The current agreement was signed on December 1, 2016 and is effective until all bonds outstanding are paid in full.